ContentMine/FutureTDM/tutorials/systematic-literature-review/README.md

 jupyter notebook
 ```

 This should let your browser open a new tab with the actual directory in it.
 Click on the ```tutorial-systematic-literature-review.ipynb``` file to open the jupyter notebook.
 Then you can execute cell by cell and adapt the notebook to your needs.
-There is a more detailed description of the analysis done in the Jupyter notebook.
+There is a more detailed description of the functionality and analysis done in the Jupyter notebook.

 ## FOLLOW UPS